Haikira/VGLogger/README.md

 **V1 Goals**

-- Ability to add coming soon date to games
 - Retrieve a list of coming soon games (sort by date, display how many days until game is out, etc)

 ## Domain Model